What does the Internet look like?

 - .com addresses are often connected with a commercial site or a company that is selling something.
 For example, a site where you can purchase something.

 - .org web addresses are usually owned by an organization.
-For example, this site (youngwomenshealth.org) is connected with the Center for Young Women’s Health.
+For example, this site (youngmenshealthsite.org) is connected with Young Men’s Health.

 - .net addresses are commonly used by internet technology organizations, such as internet service providers (ISPs) and other communication companies.